pif/android-select-file/README.md

 # SelectFile Library for Processing Android Mode

-Android has no default open&save file dialogs.
+Android has no default Open & Save file dialogs.
-`SelectFile` [Processing](https://processing.org/) library provides UI dialogs for these methods in Android mode:
+`SelectFile` library for [Processing](https://processing.org/) provides UI dialogs for these methods in Android mode:
 * `selectInput()` - select any file
 * `selectFolder()` - select any folder
 * `selectOutput()` - save file